villaca13/WhetherWeather202501/README.md

 ## Features
 - 3 html pages :  Dashboard, City focus and Settings.
 - Navigation bar/burger (Bulma framework)

-- WEBSITE pages and functions below:
+### WEBSITE pages and functions below:
----Dashboard
+- **Dashboard**
------ 9 Cities available and click on the city card to go to city focus and see details about the weather
+- 9 Cities available and click on the city card to go to city focus and see details about the weather
----City Focus
+- **City Focus**
------ Hourly forecast for the next 6 or 12 hours from the current hour of the current day
+- Hourly forecast for the next 6 or 12 hours from the current hour of the current day
------ City location map embeded
+- City location map embeded
------ 7 Days forecast - Click on the day card to get more details about that specif day
+- 7 Days forecast - Click on the day card to get more details about that specif day
------ Day weather details - it changes accordingly the day card you have clicked on.
+- Day weather details - it changes accordingly the day card you have clicked on.
---- Settings
+- **Settings**
------ Cities checkboxes: enable/disable a city which is shown on the dashboard page
+- Cities checkboxes: enable/disable a city which is shown on the dashboard page
------ Preferences
+- Preferences
-------- Show Map (Default: enabled): hide/show Embeded map on city focus
+----- Show Map (Default: enabled): hide/show Embeded map on city focus
-------- Show 12 hours forecast ( Default: enabled ): if enabled show hourly forecast for the next 12 hours, otherwise it shows only 6 hours
+----- Show 12 hours forecast ( Default: enabled ): if enabled show hourly forecast for the next 12 hours, otherwise it shows only 6 hours
-------- Show Rain (Default: enabled) : Show the rain preciptation probability on both hourly forecast and day weather details
+----- Show Rain (Default: enabled) : Show the rain preciptation probability on both hourly forecast and day weather details
-------- Show Feels Like (Default: enabled) : Show the max feels like temperature on both hourly forecast and day weather details
+----- Show Feels Like (Default: enabled) : Show the max feels like temperature on both hourly forecast and day weather details
-------- Dark Theme (Default: enabled) : Select dark theme for the website, otherwise it is a light theme.
+----- Dark Theme (Default: enabled) : Select dark theme for the website, otherwise it is a light theme.

-- WEBSITE hidden functions below:
+- **WEBSITE hidden functions below:**
 --- CITIES selected on the settings page are stored in the local storage and loaded on the next access.
 --- PREFERENCES selected on the settings page are stored in the local storage and loaded on the next access.
 --- LAST SEEN CITY is saved in the local storage and loaded on the next access.